In spring 2016 we surveyed hundreds of data center professionals from around the world. Following is a summary of their storage pains and priorities.

 In the 2016 State of Storage report—our second annual—we take a detailed look at:

-Organizations’ biggest storage pains and what steps they’re taking to address them
+- Organizations’ biggest storage challenges and what steps they’re taking to address them

 Check it out and use the results to help benchmark your own storage processes.
 Do your problems align with those of your peers?
 What about your solutions?
-Find out in our webinar, or download our report below.
+Download our report.

 Last year, we learned that 66 percent of respondents worked for organizations where over half of all workloads were virtualized—and yet cost per gigabyte still beat cost per VM when it came to buying storage.